quasarframework/quasar-testing/packages/e2e-cypress/README.md

   - remove `test/cypress/tsconfig.json` and consequentially `parserOptions` option into `test/cypress/.eslintrc.js`
   - remove `"test/cypress"` value from `exclude` option of root `tsconfig.json`.
 If only `"/dist", ".quasar", "node_modules"` values remains in that array, remove `exclude` option altogether, as it's already provided by `@quasar/app/tsconfig-preset`

-- Add this code into your root `.eslintrc.js`
+- remove `test/cypress/.eslintrc.js` and move its content into your root `.eslintrc.js`, targeting spec files with `overrides`.
+If you haven't changed the file scaffolded from a previous version, it should be as simple as copy/pasting this configuration

 ```js
 {